 SARA Complaint Resolution Process

 The Arizona SARA Council has jurisdiction over Arizona SARA-approved institutions including Harrison Middleton University in relation to non-instructional complaints.
 Instructional complaints, such as grade grievances, are not reviewed by the Council and should not be submitted for review.
 Prior to registering a non-instructional complaint with the Arizona SARA Council, the student/complainant must complete Harrison Middleton University’s and the Arizona State Board for Private Postsecondary Education’s complaint process, as listed above.
-Non-instructional complaints may be submitted here.
-Students also have the right to contact state authorization or accrediting agency contacts for specific issues.

 Distance Education Accrediting Commission